-In this post we’re going to discuss a few performance optimisations which can be made to Burp Suite (notably the JVM) which considerably increases performance and can drastically reduce the amount of time taken on an engagement.
+In this post we’re going to discuss a few performance optimisations which can be made to Burp Suite, notably the Java Virtual Machine (JVM), which considerably increases performance and can drastically reduce the amount of time taken on an engagement.

 Make sure that you are using the latest Java version available as the latest versions generally have better performance than any previous version, as well as the all important security patches, this is probably one of the biggest gains you can make.

-TLDR – Apply the below config file, see a performance increase of around 30%
+TLDR – Apply the below config file, see Burp Suite performance increase by about 30%

-We generally see better performance with the 64 bit JVM.
+We generally see better Burp Suite performance with the 64 bit JVM.

 All these options have been tested on Windows only, although we see no reason why they should not work similarly on Linux and OSX systems, we would be interested to hear of any incompatibilities or other problems on other systems.

 Before we delve into the specific options it’s worth noting every installation will be different, please be aware in certain situations these tweaks may reduce performance or even break the software.
 In most cases these settings can be applied as-is and will offer a considerable performance increase however please be responsible and back up all of your settings before applying.
 Feel free to benchmark this yourself and please report your findings back to us, we’re always interested in other experiences.